iMissile/Self.Writing/Notes/DataScience_notes.md

 or You can try filtering on `lengths(df$var2) > 0` or `The function drop_na() from tidyr will also work for NULL`

 # 20.09.2021
 ## R
 - COOL! [clipboard for xaringan](https://pkg.garrickadenbuie.com/xaringanExtra/clipboard/#1)
 - COOL!
 [Making Shiny apps faster with caching](https://resources.rstudio.com/resources/rstudioglobal-2021/making-shiny-apps-faster-with-caching/) by Winston Chang
 - COOL!
 [Shiny CRUD](https://www.tychobra.com/posts/2020-01-29-shiny-crud-traditional/)
 - [Building CRUD with Shiny](https://community.rstudio.com/t/building-crud-with-shiny/2881)
+- [piggyback](https://docs.ropensci.org/piggyback/).
+This package provides a simple work-around by allowing larger (up to 2 GB per file) data files to piggyback on a repository as assets attached to individual GitHub releases.
+- [markvanderloo/hashr](https://github.com/markvanderloo/hashr).
+Quicly compute hash values for R objects

 ## exif
 - [How do I retain metadata on pictures when exporting?](https://discussions.apple.com/thread/252812655). Похоже, что iCloud теряет метаинформацию.